LateButSteady/Django_markdown/README.md

 9. Login with the info
     - ID: admin
     - Password: admin
-    - * You can make your own superuser with the following command.
+    - Note that you can make your own superuser with the following command.

     ```
     python manage.py makesuperuser